 A DUI qualifies as a Class A misdemeanor.
-Legal procedures are not as analog as would be ideal and all cases are reviewed on circumstantial bases.
+Legal procedures are not as analog as would be ideal and all cases are reviewed on a circumstantial basis.
 Regarding your DUI, much depends on whether or not you are a first-time offender in which case the mandatory penalties (according to Illinois Law) are a minimum of 100 hours of community service and a minimum fine of $500.
-Second timers should expect jail time and a hefty fine.
+Second-time DUI offenders should expect jail time and a hefty fine.
 As highlighted before, these are bare minimums.
-The court exercises discretion in imposing any additional penalties and can additionally suspend your driver’s license.
+The court exercises discretion in imposing any additional penalties and can additionally suspend your driver's license.

 The handling of your DUI also rests on your cooperation and performance during sobriety testing.
 This takes us back to when the police officer pulled you over.
 Refusal to take a breathalyzer test or scoring a Blood Alcohol Concentration of 0.08% or higher may result in a Statutory Summary Suspension of up to 1 year for a first-time offender and up to 3 years for a repeat offender.
 This suspension may occur regardless of whether you are convicted or not.